 Epsom salt is a very simple chemical consisting of magnesium, sulfate, and some water.

 Though magnesium is one of the nutrients plants need to grow, it is a minor nutrient which means plants don’t need very much of it.
-And most soils have plenty of magnesium in it especially in the mid-west and western states.
+And most soils have plenty of magnesium already present in it, especially in the mid-west and western states.

 Sulfate consists of sulfur and oxygen.
 Plants can absorb sulfate directly from the soil and use the sulfur molecule.
 It too is a minor nutrient for plants.

-Most composts and other fertilizers contain more than enough magnesium if you use them in your garden as top dressing or amendments.
-Adding more in the form of Epsom salts is counter productive.
+This is important to know: Most composts and other fertilizers contain more than enough magnesium if you use them in your garden as top dressing or amendments.
+Adding more in the form of Epsom salts is counterproductive.

 Does Epsom salt cure blossom end rot?

-Even though many claim that adding Epsom salt to your soil prevents blossom end rot you may be surprised to learn that instead it may be a contributor to it.
+Even though many people claim that adding Epsom salt to your soil prevents blossom end rot you may be surprised to learn that instead, it may be a contributor to it.

 How’s that?
 The main cause of Blossom End Rot is the lack of calcium uptake by the plant not the lack of magnesium.